Algorithmic Lovász local lemma: Algorithm

 In the first step, the algorithm randomly initializes the current assignment vP for each random variable $P \in \mathcal{P}$.
 This means that an assignment vP is sampled randomly and independently according to the distribution of the random variable P.

-The algorithm then enters the main loop which is executed until all events in $\mathcal{A}$ are avoided and which point the algorithm returns the current assignment.
+The algorithm then enters the main loop which is executed until all events in $\mathcal{A}$ are avoided, at which point the algorithm returns the current assignment.
 At each iteration of the main loop, the algorithm picks an arbitrary satisfied event A (either randomly or deterministically) and resamples all the random variables that determine A.